Training Resources

 SPECTROM

-Short-term Psycho-Education for Carers to Reduce Over Medication of people with intellectual disabilities
+Short-term Psycho-Education for Carers to help Reduce Over Medication of people with intellectual disabilities

 Many people who have intellectual (learning) disabilities are given medications (medicines) to control their behaviour when they become upset or distressed.
 These medications are primarily licenced for treatment of psychiatric disorders but NOT to manage someone’s behaviour for long term.
 A lot of these people are already taking medications for their physical problems.
 Often more than one medication is given, and the doses can be high.
 It is very worrying as often nobody is checking how the person is doing on the medication and if they are experiencing any side effects.
 Those who care for or support people who have intellectual disabilities can help in cutting down the use of medications.
 This can be done by training support staff on how to help people who have intellectual disabilities by working with them to find other ways to support them without using medication.